Women in China: Education

-Males are more likely to be enrolled than females at every age group in China, further increasing the gender gap seen in schools among older age groups.
 Female primary and secondary school enrollment suffered more than male enrollment during the Great Chinese Famine (1958–1961), and in 1961 there was a further sudden decrease.
-Although the gender gap for primary and secondary education has narrowed over time, gender disparity persists for tertiary institutions.

-The One Percent Population Survey in 1987 found that in rural areas, 48 percent of males aged 45 and above and 6 percent of males aged 15–19 were illiterate.
-Although the percentage of illiterate women decreased significantly from 88 percent to 15 percent, it is significantly higher than the percentage of illiterate men for the same age groupings.
+As of 2023, Chinese girls receive more schooling on average than boys.
+A number of studies attribute the improvement in girls' schooling to the effects of the one-child policy.

+Gender disparity persisted into the 1990s for tertiary institutions.
+By 2009, however, half of all college students were women.
+China's rate of increase in women's higher education levels has been substantially greater than countries with similar, and some countries with higher, per capita income levels.

+Studies for the years 2000-2009 found that Chinese women had higher financial returns on education than men did, with an 11-12% return per year of schooling compared with 6-7% for men.

 Health care

 In traditional Chinese culture, which was a patriarchal society based on Confucian ideology, the healthcare system was tailored for men, and women were not prioritized.
 Traditional culture emphasized the role of grandmothers in the management of childbirth.
 Chinese health care has since undergone much reform and has tried to provide men and women with equal health care.

 The People's Republic of China has enacted various laws to protect the health care rights of women, including the Maternal and Child Care law.
 This law and numerous others focus on protecting the rights of all women in the People's Republic of China.

 In the PRC's early years, traditional midwives came to be viewed as dirty and unscientific.
 By 1959, over 750,000 midwives were retrained with some modern medical practice, but only 5,300 were fully modern trained midwives.
 With China's program of barefoot doctors, perinatal practitioners were often older women.
 Their work was effective, with much of the 1950s and 1960s population boom resulting from the decline in infant mortality.

 During the Cultural Revolution (1966–1976), the People's Republic of China began to focus on the provision of health care for women.
 This change was apparent when the women in the workforce were granted health care.
 Health care policy required all women workers to receive urinalysis and vaginal examinations yearly.

 For women in China today, the most common type of cancer is cervical cancer.
 The World Health Organization (WHO) suggests using routine screening to detect cervical cancer.
 However, information on cervical cancer screening is not widely available for women in China.

 Abortion in China is legal and generally accessible.
-Abortions are widely-accepted and available to all women through China's family planning programme, public hospitals, private hospitals, and clinics nationwide.
+Abortions are widely accepted and available to all women through China's family planning programme, public hospitals, private hospitals, and clinics nationwide.
 In August 2022, the National Health Commission announced that it would direct measures toward "preventing unintended pregnancy and reducing abortions that are not medically necessary" in an effort to boost population growth.
 The announced support measures include improvements with regard to insurance and taxation, improvements for education and housing, and encouraging local governments to boost infant care services and family friendly workplaces.